ykangg/elite-git-exercise/README.md

 * Commit your changes
 * Push your branch to remote
 * Submit a pull request
 * Delete your remote and local development branches

-### Bonus

-* Pull a fresh version from master
-* Create a development branch
-* Create a file called wrongFile.txt
-* Realize you made a mistake
-* Perform a git reset (to remove your changes)
-* Create a file called rightFile.txt
-* Stage your changes
-* Commit your changes
-* Delete the rollcall.txt file
-* Stage your changes
-* Commit your changes
-* Realize that what you just did was a mistake
-* Panic for 2 seconds
-* Relax
-* Display git log
-* Find the commit you want to remove
-* Perform a git revert
-* Check git log to see what happened
-* Breathe a sigh of relief
-* Delete your remote and local development branches